bob-606/5.easa.fi/README.md

 ## 93. Which effect does a decreasing airspeed have on the induced drag during a horizontal and stable cruise flight?
-Which effect does a decreasing airspeed have on the induced drag during a horizontal and stable cruise flight?
 - The induced drag will remain constant
 - The induced drag will collapse
 - ***The induced drag will increase***